You will need a verified MyGovID account to apply. If you don't have a verified MyGovID account, you can create one here.

 How to prepare for your Domiciliary Care Allowance application:

-Ask the child’s GP or medical specialist to complete the Domiciliary Care Allowance Medical Form (DCAMed1)
+Ask the child’s GP or Medical Specialist to complete the Domiciliary Care Allowance Medical Form (DCAMed1)

-Your application will not be assessed without a completed Domiciliary Care Allowance Medical Form (DCAMed1).
-The DCAMed1 form is available to download on gov.ie.
+2. The paper medical (DCAMed1) completed by the child's GP or Specialist.
+Your application will not be assessed without a completed DCAMed1.
+The DCAMed1 is available to download on gov.ie or from your local Intreo Centre.

-There are three ways to provide the Domiciliary Care Allowance Medical Form (DCAMed1):
+There are three ways to provide the DCAMed1:

-1. Upload it with your application
+1. Upload it with your application.

 2. Upload it via the Manage My Claim service on your MyWelfare account dashboard.
 This will become available after your application has been submitted.